sw6ueyz/FixSmartIndent/README.md

 # What is this ?

-In javascript/typescript editor, if you disable auto formatting and enable smart indent, closing brace ('}') does not correctly dedents.
+In javascript/typescript editor, if you disable auto formatting and enable smart indent, braces ({}) does not correctly dedents.

 See :